mendix/docs/content/refguide/migration-dom-issues.md

 ## 3 Streamlined Custom Themes

-**get link to github/something repo for the old CSS File mentioned in para 2**
+**TODO: get link to github/something repo for the old CSS File mentioned in para 2**

 Before Mendix 8, the client provided a large amount of default styling if your app project lacked a theme.
 This made building your own theme difficult, as you needed to override the default styling.
 As of Mendix 8, all CSS not required for a working application has been removed.
 Now, building your own theme from scratch requires significantly less work.

 If you have already built your own theme from scratch in an earlier version of Mendix, you might depend on that styling.
-For that we provide the previous CSS defaults in this github repository which you can download for use.
+For that we provide the previous CSS defaults in [this github repository](**TODO:LINK HERE**) which you can download for use.

 ## 4 Focus-Specific Class Removed